hr101191/SOAP/axis2/README.md

  3. Copy everything in output/resources to your src/main/resource with the following structure:
 ![Alt text](README_IMG/service_xml_folder_structure.PNG?raw=true "service_xml_folder_structure")\
 The service.xml contains the classpaths which are called by Axis2 Servlet via reflection.
-Note that \
-this service.xml is unique for each wsdl.
+Note that this service.xml is unique for each wsdl.
 On startup, the service.xml will be loaded by Axis2 Servlet.

+4. Start coding!